em360tech image

 This attack structure allowed credentials saved in Chrome browsers to be collected from any machine connected to the network each time a user logged in, thanks to the logon GPO.

-The Qilin ransomware gang directs victims to communicate through Dark Web portals or encrypted messaging services like Telegram, ensuring the anonymity of the attackers.
+The Qilin ransomware group directs victims to communicate through Dark Web portals or encrypted messaging services like Telegram, ensuring the anonymity of the attackers.
 This complicates law enforcement's efforts to trace the interactions.

 Payments are demanded in cryptocurrencies, such as Bitcoin or Monero, to maintain anonymity and further hinder traceability.
 However, even after ransom payments, there is no guarantee that victims will receive the necessary decryption tools to recover their files.